Fallen-Breath/worldedit-hang-fix/README.md

 A simple mod that prevents WorldEdit from hanging the Minecraft server when the server is stopping

-It fixes https://github.com/EngineHub/WorldEdit/issues/2459.
+It completely fixes https://github.com/EngineHub/WorldEdit/issues/2459.
 What it does:

-- Shutdown `WorldEdit.getInstance().getExecutorService()` on dedicated server stop (or it will hang the server for maximum 60s)
+- Shutdown `WorldEdit.getInstance().getExecutorService()` on dedicated server stop (or it will hang the server for maximum 60s) (WorldEdit had it fixed in v7.3.11)
 - Ensure the singleton `java.util.Timer` object in `FutureProgressListener` runs on a daemon thread (or it will hang the server forever)

 Supported environment